-It is vital that you follow instructions for submitting homework and class work.
-Houston ISD emphasizes not only the TEKS but also the Texas College and Career Readiness Standards (TCCRS).
+It is vital that you follow instructions for properly submitting your work to receive full credit.
+Houston ISD emphasizes not only the AP Curriculum but also the Texas College and Career Readiness Standards (TCCRS).
 These standards are based on cognitive skills that will increase students’ college preparedness.

 - Be courteous to others.

 - Be prepared with all needed supplies and work.